-In this blog post, I want to take a look at technical problems that might arise when writing molecular biology articles if not properly proofread.
+This blog post addresses technical problems that might arise when writing molecular biology articles if not properly proofread.

 Once the long-awaited moment of writing the last sentence of the manuscript arrives, many scientists fail to proofread their work closely.
 This may result from overexposure to one’s own text to the point where some of the mistakes simply become invisible.
 By that point, scientists might even dream about their research at night.
 Although it might sometimes feel like you can no longer look at your manuscript, there are a few important points that should be double-checked before the final submission.